 Complete Buying Guide

-Logic Is A Mac Product.
-Thus, make sure you have a Mac that can handle this beast of a program.
-Below, I’ve got the specs listed out for you plus a link to Apple’s site so you can see firsthand what you need.
+I’ve got the specs listed out for you below plus a link to Apple’s site so you can see firsthand what you need.

 Logic Pro X

-I got these specs direct from Apple, so read with confidence!
-I have trimmed down the full specs for brevity’s sake, so go check ‘em out when you can.
+These specs are directly from Apple.
+I’ve trimmed down the full specs for brevity’s sake, so go check them out when you can.

 - 4GB of RAM